• Skip to primary navigation

 • Once boiling, reduce the heat to simmer for 4-5 minutes, or until potatoes are just tender when pierced with a fork.
 Drain the water off and set the potatoes aside.

-• Heat 1-2 tablespoon of olive oil in a large skillet over medium heat.
+• Heat 1-2 tbsp of olive oil in a large skillet over medium heat.
 Add the onions and sauté for 2-3 minutes, or until turning translucent.

 • Turn the heat up to medium-high and add in the potatoes.
 Cook for another 5-6 minutes to crisp up the outsides.